 Slow cooker prep bags:

 - Devilled sausages (added all sauce ingredients and sausages to a snaplock bag and will cook in slow cooker for 4 hours on high)

 - Butter chicken (added all ingredients except cream and butter to a snaplock bag and will cook in slow cooker for 3 hours on high, then stir through cream and butter before serving)

-- Sweet & sour chicken (added all sauce ingredients and chicken to a snaplock bag and will cook in slow cooker for 3 hours on high – then stir through about 1 TBSP cornflour with 2 TBSP water at the end to thicken)
+- Sweet & sour chicken (added all sauce ingredients and chicken to a snaplock bag and will cook in slow cooker for 3 hours on high - then stir through about 1 tablespoon cornflour with 2 tablespoon water at the end to thicken)

 - Lamb shanks

 - Smoothie bags

 - Lactation cookie dough balls (made the dough, scooped it into balls and froze on an oven tray before transfering to a snaplock bag)

 - Oatmeal chocolate cookie dough balls

 - Chocolate coconut slice (baked, sliced and frozen individually)